 The ARMC consists of two (2) Independent Non-Executive Directors and one (1) Non-Independent Non-Executive Director.
-The Chairman of the ARMC is Mr. Chan Chee Yuan whilst the Chairman of the Board is Datuk Ng Kam Chiu, both of whom are Independent Non-Executive Directors.
+The Chairman of the ARMC is Mr. Chan Chee Yuan whilst the Chairman of the Board is Datuk Ng Kam Chiu.
 Having the position of Board Chairman and ARMC Chairman assumed by different individuals allows the Board to objectively review the ARMC's findings and recommendations.